zvonicek/IT3708/task3_neural/project4-report.md

 ### CTRNN
 The CTRNN is the subclass of the network from Flatland project.
 In addition we added to neurons attributes (bias weight, gain, time constant) needed for CTRNN output computation.

-The motor output is formed by two neurons, which gives output in the range from 0 to 1.
-The tracker direction is decided by the neuron which gives higher value (i.e. one represent *right* direction, one *left* direction.
+The motor output is formed by two neurons (each represent one directions), which gives output in $(0,1)$.
+The tracker direction is decided by the neuron which gives higher value.
 The speed of the tracker is then computed from the value of the "winning" neuron.
-By multiply this value by 5 we scale its output to the 4 possible speeds.
+By multiply this value by 5 we scresale its output to the 4 possible speeds.

 With pull extension we gave to output layer one more neuron.
-It has the same properties as the others in this layer, i.e. it is connected to bias and also it to every neuron in this layer (self included).
-We interpret its output (which is again in range $(0,1)$) as make a pull action if it is higher than the value $0.5$.
+It has the same properties as the others in this layer.
+Output is intepret as to make a pull action if it is higher than the value $0.5$.

 ## b) Performance